cvson/pmcc1picoh/README.md

-2017-05-24
+2017-08-09
-this for neut 5.3.2, copied form noveract branch
+this for neut 5.3.2, copied form neut532-5bin branch Use one sideband with high vertex
-Use sample with no-vertex activity cut
+Use two control sample with low PID include cut on muon angle add parameter to take care of migration of CC0pi, CC1pi

 0. pull to scbn:/home/cvson/cc1picoh/FIT/pmcc1picoh_git_neut532
 1. fit on 5 bins of p-theta